ARMmbed/mbed-client/README.md

 ### Bootstrap feature

-The Bootstrap Interface is used to provision essential information into the client to enable the client to perform the **Register** operation with one or more LWM2M Servers.
+The Bootstrap Interface is used to provision essential information into the client to enable the client to perform the **Register** operation with one or more mbed Device Servers.

 In this release, only the client initiated bootstrap mode is supported.